Seattle police commander files $5.48 million claim, alleging Chief Diaz falsely blamed him for ‘pink umbrella incident’

 “Discord and strife grew for months under the watch of white Command Staff, like Assistant Chief Mahaffey,” the letter states.
 “But when the dust settled, only Mr. Hirjak found himself demoted.”

-A Seattle police spokesman did not immediately respond Thursday to a request for comment about Hirjak’s allegations.
+A Seattle police spokesperson did not respond Thursday to a request for comment about Hirjak’s allegations.

-Hirjak’s claim also states that, following his demotion, he faced retaliation after filing an EEOC complaint about it.
+Hirjak’s claim also states that, following his demotion, he faced retaliation after filing an Equal Employment Opportunity Commission complaint about it.
 Diaz allegedly disparaged him to community leaders and left him unassigned for two months before finally placing him in a Special Victims Unit position “that lacks visibility or significant contact with outside agencies even though I’m the person most qualified for an open position that is more prominent.”

 Under state law, claims for damages must be filed at least 60 days before the city can be sued.